Google Workspace Integration

 No

-This section applies to users created in Asset Panda with login access via the Google Workspace integration.
-Asset Panda manages user deactivation based on the user’s status in Google Workspace and the availability of user data through Google APIs.
+If users are created with login access via the Google Workspace integration, Asset Panda Pro manages user deactivation based on the user’s status in Google Workspace and the availability of user data through Google APIs.

-1. Deactivated / archived users: If a user is archived or otherwise deactivated in Google Workspace, the user information remains accessible via APIs and the corresponding Asset Panda login user is deactivated during the next sync.
+• Deactivated/archived users: If a user is archived or otherwise deactivated in Google Workspace, the user information remains accessible via APIs and the corresponding Asset Panda Pro login user is deactivated during the next sync.

-2. Deleted users: If a user is permanently deleted from Google Workspace, Google does not expose the user data via APIs.
-In such cases, Asset Panda cannot retrieve or deactivate the user record.
+• Deleted users: If a user is permanently deleted from Google Workspace, Google does not expose the user data via APIs.
+In this case, Asset Panda Pro cannot retrieve or deactivate the user record.

-1. On the Mapping Option screen, select Create Google Workspace users as collection records without login access.
+1. On the Mapping Option view, select Create Google Workspace users as collection records without login access.

-3. Choose the External Entity from Google Workspace to import:
+3. Select the External Entity from Google Workspace to import:

 • Users